chechiachang/terraform-30-days/lecture/01-get-started.md

 And the storage container is gone.

-# Add Storage Container Back
+# Practice

-Now, try add the storage container back.
-We'll need that in future session.
+Now, try the following practice

+1. Add Storage Container back
+1. Try other resources in `azure/poc`
+  - Make some changes to variables. ex. rename resources.
+Then apply.
+1. Check State
+  - Use your favorate editor to check content of `terraform.tfstate` file
+  - Try terraform destroy
+  - After destroy, check `terraform.tfstate` again

-# Conclusion
+# Summary

 So far, we know that Terraform somehow 'sync' the desired resources in local .tf files to cloud states.
 Terraform will ask to create a new resource if there's a new resource block, delete an existing resource if cloud state has more resources than local .tf files.

-Basic
+Basically
-- init, plan, apply
+- three steps: init, plan, apply
 - More tf than state -> add.
 Less tf than state -> delete.
+- Terraform is declarative: write final resources, provider (discuss in session ?) will handle how to reconcile resources & states
-- Always review plan before apply
+- A good habit: always review plan before apply, especially destroy.